Choose a Category to Easily Find the Answers to Your Charter Questions:

 - A team member will go over the yacht’s systems and operation and go through a chart briefing with you.
 Both the captain and the first mate must attend the briefing!
 After the briefing, we’ll help you off the dock and give you a chance to briefly sail the yacht with one of our crew aboard so that you can be satisfied everything is in order before you leave the harbor.

 Officially, your charter starts at noon on the first day and finishes at noon on the last day of your charter.
 If you booked a sleep aboard the night before, you can board the boat at 4:00 pm on that day.
+Note that you need to make arrangements to be at the fuel dock early enough on your last day to return to the marina, dock the boat, debrief the boat and depart by noon.
+In some instances, depending on flight times, you may need to return to our docks on the last night of your charter.
+Please let us know ahead of time so that we can plan for your arrival back at the base.

 No, we all head home at 5:00 pm.
 About one week before you arrive, call our office to receive information regarding the name and location of your yacht.
 If you choose to sleep aboard the night before, the yacht will be left open for you in a well-lit area.
 Make yourself at home.
 The following morning, check in with one of our staff members wearing a navy Waypoints shirt.
 Our contact details will be listed in the boat folder on board should you need after-hours assistance.